Receiving Aid

 Students who proactively submit a completed financial aid application and who complete all To Do List requirements before the start of the semester will generally receive their financial aid disbursement beginning the week after Add/Drop.
 Exception: APU academic scholarships and APU participatory/other scholarships do not require a completed financial aid application or To Do List in order to disburse.

 Funding from your financial aid disbursement will first pay for charges on your APU student account.
-If the amount of your financial aid disbursement exceeds the total amount of charges on your student account, you will receive a refund within two weeks of the date of your financial aid disbursement.
+If the amount of your financial aid disbursement exceeds the total amount of charges on your student account, you’ll receive a refund within two weeks of the date of your financial aid disbursement.

 Why hasn’t my aid disbursed?

 Receiving your financial aid in a timely manner is important.
-Below, you will common reasons that will prevent a financial aid disbursement from taking place.
+Below are common reasons a financial aid disbursement might be prevented from taking place.

-Each year, the federal and state government selects a percentage of financial aid applicants for a process that’s called ‘verification’.
-The law requires colleges to obtain information from the family that confirms the accuracy of the information that was reported on the FAFSA (e.g. tax information, household size information, etc.).
+Each year, the federal and state governments select a percentage of financial aid applicants for a process called ‘verification’.
+The law requires colleges to obtain information from the family that confirms the accuracy of the information that was reported on the FAFSA (e.g., tax information, household size information, etc.).

 Beyond those applications selected for verification, the law requires colleges to also request further documentation when a FAFSA application and/or subsequent paperwork appears incomplete or inaccurate.